LLC Florida Form Your LLC

 FAQ

-File the annual report ($138.75) by May 1 on Sunbiz.org.
-This is the only state filing strictly required to maintain your LLC's active status.
-Everything else depends on your specific situation (whether you have employees, sell taxable goods, own tangible property, etc.).
+File the annual report ($138.75) by May 1 on Sunbiz.
+That is the only state filing required to keep your LLC active.
+Everything else depends on your facts: employees, taxable sales, business property, and so on.

 What happens if I just forget one year?